-In this article I am discussing the working principle of tidal power plant, types, advantages and disadvantages.
+In this article I am discussing the tidal power plant working, types, advantages and disadvantages.
 You will find it informative and exciting.

 The gravitational attraction of the moon and the sun upon the rotating earth produces tides in the sea.
 Rise and fall of tides occur twice a day.

 The highest level of tidal water is called high tide or flood tide, whereas the lowest level of tidal water is called low tide or ebb tide.
 The level difference between high and low tides is called the tidal range.

 The tidal range is time, season and location dependent.
 The maximum tidal range takes place at the time of new and full moon known as spring tides.
 If 5 m tidal range or above is available in a particular location, we can use it to operate a hydraulic turbine.

 In a tidal energy power plant, we collect the water during high tides in an artificial basin and release it during the period of low tides.
 And use the water to spin a hydraulic turbine connected to a generator while escaping.
 The three main components of a tidal energy power plant are:

 - sluiceways from the basin to sea and vice versa.

 The function of the dam is to create an obstacle between the sea and the basin.
 The sluiceways are used to either fill the basin during high tide or empty the basin during the low tide.

 In a single basin tidal power plant, the powerhouse is located at the mouth of the basin.
 The hydraulic turbine in the powerhouse only operates during the discharge of water from the basin during low tide.
 The basin is filled again during the high tide.
 Intermittent operation is the main disadvantage of this system.

 However, in a double cycle system, power generation is possible during the low as well as high tide.
 The direction of flow during the low and high tide alternates and production of power takes place during both the emptying and filling cycle of the basin.